LVAD Wire Infection Risks: What Every Patient Should Know

 • Secure the wire using an LVAD vest and belt

-• Avoid going to swimming pools or hot tubs
+• Stay away from swimming pools or hot tubs

-• Do not soak the driveline site in any situation
+• Never soak the driveline site under any circumstances

-• Dry sweat and take extra care during humid weather
+• Dry sweat and be extra cautious during humid weather

-Premium-quality LVAD clothing like driveline covers, LVAD vests, LVAD shirts, and LVAD bags protects the device and also creates a physical barrier between the LVAD wire exit site and the external environment.
-It helps in reducing the exposure of bacteria that can cause infection.
+Premium-quality LVAD clothing – have you ever thought how it can make a difference?
+Products like driveline covers, LVAD vests, LVAD shirts, and LVAD bags protect the device and also create a physical barrier between the LVAD wire exit site and the external environment.
+It helps in reducing the exposure to bacteria that can cause infection.
+A study supported the idea that fixation of the driveline securely in place helps to prevent driveline infections.

-One of the leading causes of infection is skin damage due to excessive driveline tugging or movement.
-So, with proper LVAD gear, you can not only secure the driveline in place but also prevent unnecessary movement.
-LVAD apparel is perfectly designed to accommodate controllers, batteries, and wires during daily activities and reduces accidental drops and pulls.
-This is why it is important to wear LVAD-specific clothing.
+Did you know that one of the leading causes of infection is skin damage due to excessive driveline tugging or movement?
+So, with proper LVAD gear, you can not only secure the driveline in place but also prevent unnecessary movement or device shifting.

 Signs of an LVAD Wire Infection:

 Although you can prevent infection, you must know the signs of an LVAD wire infection.
-Beware of the signs of infection and immediately report to your doctor if you see any of the following signs:
+Beware of the following signs and immediately report to your doctor if you see any of these:

 • Redness or swelling around the exit site